FICTION

 Fight Racism, Improve Policing: Volunteer with the NYPD

 A teacher urges “antiracist progressives” to heal the divide between police and civilians by volunteering to be an auxiliary officer.
-(PDF above; online journal here).
+(The Courtship of Winds, 2021).
+PDF above; online here.